PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dq.rst

     .. versionadded:: 2.0.0

+    .. versionchanged:: 2.0.2
+      Prior to 2.0.2 meta-data entries were not propagated from questions to responses, which was especially unexpected for self-answered responses.

     Set a meta-data entry to be exported in the ``meta`` field of ProtoBuf messages.

     :param string key: The key